London, United Kingdom

 A 10-minute walk from The Standard, Woods Bagot and developer Piccolo have received planning approval for Gore Street, an eight-storey residential that draws its inspiration from the neighbourhood’s quintessential Victorian and Edwardian terrace houses.

-Completion for The Standard, Fitzroy is expected in early 2023.
+Completion for The Standard, Melbourne is expected in early 2023.

 Content and Communications (Australia & New Zealand)